steven2358/kmbox/README.md

 The goal of this distribution is to provide easy-to-analyze algorithm implementations, which reveal the inner mechanics of each algorithm and allow for quick modifications.
 The focus of these implementations is therefore on readability rather than speed or memory usage.

-The basis of this toolbox was a set of programs written for the Ph.D.
+The starting point of this toolbox was a set of programs written for the Ph.D.
 Thesis "Kernel Methods for Nonlinear Identification, Equalization and Separation of Signals".

 Template files are provided to encourage external authors to include their own code into the toolbox.